Justute123/Virtualizacija/Final/Miscellaneous/readme.md

 ## Usage

-at the start of the script fill in the variables of VMs
+at the start of the main.sh script fill in the variables of VMs

 ## Team